grouzen/grouzen.github.io/_posts/2025-09-12-building-microjournal-rev6.md

 - electronics, computers, keyboards, etc., that you need to wire together
 - and, of course, software.

-Luckily, the author and maker of it runs an [online shop](https://www.tindie.com/stores/unkyulee/) where you can choose from various options tailored to different types of users.
+Luckily, Un Kyu Lee, the creator of the Microjournal, runs an [online shop](https://www.tindie.com/stores/unkyulee/) where you can choose from various options tailored to different types of users.
 You can buy either an almost-ready-to-use device or a lovely package of individual parts that need to be assembled almost from scratch.
 I've taken the latter option, of course.
 For even more tech-savvy enthusiasts, there is always the option to follow a build guide available on GitHub for making it completely on their own.
 It requires having a 3D printer at home, which I don't have yet.

 # Building process

-I think it is time to get to the main point of this article.
-How it feels to build the [Microjournal Rev.6 DIY Kit](https://www.tindie.com/products/unkyulee/diy-kit-micro-journal-rev6/).
+Now I want to share how it feels to build the [Microjournal Rev.6 DIY Kit](https://www.tindie.com/products/unkyulee/diy-kit-micro-journal-rev6/).

 Given my personal life story, it may be obvious that I know how to handle a soldering iron and a screwdriver.
 So the entire process was quite smooth for me at every stage.

+## Color scheme

+I imagined a black/orange color scheme since I like these colors for some reason.
+However, this color scheme was not available.
+I asked Un Kyu Lee whether it is possible to have it, and he kindly said that he would try to make it happen.
+This is lovely!

 ## Keyboard PCB